 Dual Enrollment offers high school students an opportunity to complete college-level coursework that will meet the requirements for high school graduation and may be applied toward a college degree.

-If you are in the 10th, 11th or 12th grade in high school and have a cumulative, unweighted GPA of 2.5, we recommend that you speak with your counselor about the program.
+If you are a rising 10th, 11th or 12th grade in high school and have a cumulative, unweighted GPA of 2.5, we recommend that you speak with your counselor about the program.

 A placement score is needed to determine students’ eligibility for certain classes, such as English or Math.
 The ACT is one exam that is used, and the other is ACCUPLACER, available through CVCC.